omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

         - changed it from a regex search on workout_text to a filter for workouts with workout.id and iregex text
 - changed workout_detail and instance_detail to show date created as date only not date and time.
         - only need time for ordering purposes
+- added results model
+- added resultsfile model to handle pictures/videos
+- changed duration to seconds on all models

 Notes:
 - currently slow to load metcons/workouts because it is not paginated and is loading all workouts in the database